qutech/qopt/patch_notes.md

 - Add a new notebook about the basic use of filter functions in optimal control
 - Rework the notebook about the numerics.
 Now focused on the matrix class and put at the start.
+- Add a new notebook about the use of filter functions in the optimization of amplitude, frequency and phase noise.

+Optimizer:
+- Fix a false dimension check for the cost function weights.